 "The medical staff tries to find the cure for a computer virus that has begun to affect humans.
 An operation involving a mother and her unborn child is conducted in zero gravity.
 Dru Breslaur joins the hospital as a new resident and is forced to confront her past with her older sister Haylen Breslauer, and develops a romance with C. J. Jurado.
 She also decides to help alien physiologist Grote Maxwell in his search for his missing family.
 ANI is promoted to the position of head nurse."

-It all began right here: on this day in 1999, Roswell aired its pilot episode on what was then the WB Network.
+On this day in 1999 (in the U.S.), Roswell aired its pilot episode on what was then the WB Network.
 According to our friends at IMDB.com, here's the plot summary:

 "Liz Parker is an average teenager, until one day she is shot during an altercation at the Crashdown café, where she works.
 A fellow classmate named Max Evans rushes to her side and miraculously saves her from death.
 Liz later learns that Max, along with his sister Isabel and their friend Michael Guerin, are not really from around here.
 To be exact, Max, Isabel and Michael are aliens, who are survivors of the 1947 UFO crash in Roswell, New Mexico.
 But, Max, Isabel and Micheal's secret is not totally safe, as the local Sheriff, Jim Valenti is beginning to suspect something is amiss."